Constructing metric spaces from systems of walls: Strong coarse median spaces

 It follows from the definition of a strong coarse median space that if $A\subset S$ is finite, then $g(Q)$ lies at a uniform Hausdorff distance from $\hull A$, in terms of $k_0$ and $|A|$.
 Hence, after increasing $\kappa$ by a controlled amount, we can extend $f$ to a $\kappa(|A|)$--quasimedian $\kappa(|A|)$--quasiisometry $\hat f:\hull A\to Q$ such that $\hat f$ and $g$ are $\kappa(|A|)$--quasiinverse.

 We shall sometimes write $\mu_{abc}=\mu(a,b,c)$ in order to simplify some expressions.
 For instance, the equality $\mu(a,b,\mu_{cde})=\mu(\mu_{abc},\mu_{abd},e)$ holds in all median algebras, and therefore the same holds up to a uniform error in terms of $\kappa(5)$ in strong coarse median spaces; see \cite[\S6]{bowditch:large:mapping}, \cite[Lem~2.18]{niblowrightzhang:four}.
-After increasing $\kappa$ by a controlled amount, we shall therefore assume that the two above expressions differ by at most $\kappa(5)$ inside $S$.
+After increasing $\kappa$ by a controlled amount, we shall therefore assume that the expressions $\mu(a,b,\mu_{cde})$ and $\mu(\mu_{abc},\mu_{abd},e)$ differ by at most $\kappa(5)$ itself inside $S$, rather than just a uniform function of it.